maziac/capitalization-correction/README.md

 # CApitalization Correction

-This extension does only one thing: it corrects a typo in the capitalization.
+This extension corrects two types of capitalization typos:
-If you type in 2 uppercase characters followed by a lower case character it will change the second character to lower case.
+1. If you type two uppercase characters followed by a lowercase character, it will change the second character to lowercase.
+For example, if you type "THe", it will be changed to "The".
-For example: If you type in "THe" it will be changed to "The".
+2. If you type a lowercase word followed by an apostrophe and an uppercase letter, it will change the uppercase letter to lowercase.
+For example, "don'T" will be changed to "don't".

 ![](assets/capitalization-correction.gif)